 ArtsWorcester engages artists and the public to advance and celebrate contemporary art.
 Through exhibitions and workshops, we advance the careers of contemporary artists in all traditions and mediums, and cultivate excellence through competitive opportunities and prizes.
 Our exhibiting artists include those just beginning their practice, those with established reputations, and those in between.
 Public openings, artist talks, events, outreach, and education grow the audiences for art in our region.
 All are welcome.

 ArtsWorcester membership is required to submit work and exhibit through our galleries.
 Membership is open to all, and is free to students enrolled in Worcester-area colleges or universities.

-Take a turn at being a featured member of ArtsWorcester!
-Answer a few interview questions and provide an image of yourself and an artwork, and we’ll feature you on our website and social media feeds at some point during the upcoming year.
-This opportunity is open to all artist members.
-This has proven a popular member benefit; you should be prepared for a delay of some months before yours appears.
+Take a turn at being a Featured Artist at ArtsWorcester!
+Answer a few questions, provide a headshot and an image of your artwork, and we’ll feature you on our website and social media feeds.
+This opportunity is open to all artist members and has proven a popular benefit; please be prepared for a delay before yours appears.

-We will edit for clarity and length if need be.
-If your written material is not ready for the public yet, we’ll ask you to take another try at it and make some suggestions as to how it can best showcase your work.
+We will edit for clarity and length as necessary.
+If your written material is not ready for the public quite yet, we’ll ask you to take another try at it.

 Thanks for your participation and membership!

 You have been nominated by faculty at your college or university to be one of ArtsWorcester's Featured College Artists!
 Answer a few questions, provide a photograph of yourself and an image of your artwork, and we'll feature you alongside the rest of our Featured Artist Members on our website and social media feeds.
 Your feature may not be posted immediately, but will be scheduled to go live over the course of the year.